alex/httpfuzz/README.md

 # `httpfuzz`

-`httpfuzz` is a project which wires libFuzzer (via Atheris) to WSGI in order to use fuzzing to look for bugs and vulnerabilities.
+`httpfuzz` is a project which wires libFuzzer (via Atheris) to Python's WSGI in order to use fuzzing to look for bugs and vulnerabilities.

 At the moment this is more of a tech-demo than something likely to find a ton of vulnerabilities, but perhaps you'll send a PR to extend it or be inspired to